Justine-js/dsc-dvp-project02/README.md

 * Also find attached the link to my analysis on Jupyter notebook: https://github.com/Justine-js/dsc-dvp-project02/blob/main/index.ipynb

 ### Assignment Instructions:
-For this project, the students will:
+For this project, the students will;
 * find a data set of their choosing
 * get approval from the instructor to use that data set
 * upon approval, find another (related) data set